Not only are pomegranates delicious, but they’re also a great source of vitamins, antioxidants, and fiber.

 Empty the frozen seeds into an airtight container or freezer bag, label it, then store this in the fridge for the long term.

 Picking The Best Pomegranate

-When getting your pomegranates from the store, there are a few things to check to ensure you’re getting the juiciest ones.
+When getting your pomegranates from the store, check a few things to ensure you’re getting the juiciest ones.

 First, feel the weight.
 The heavier a pomegranate, the better, as this means it contains more juice within the seeds.
 Compare pomegranates in your hands to find the heaviest ones.

 Choose a pomegranate with a deep-colored rind.
-The rinds can vary in a shade of red, and the color itself isn’t as important as how deep that color is.
+The rinds can vary in shades of red, and the color itself isn’t as important as how deep that color is.
 The deeper the color, the better.
 The rind should also be glossy, so keep an eye out for this.